 If you are planning a global SAP rollout, it’s very likely that translation is on your to-do list.
-But since translation often an unknown (since it is not part of most SAP projects) it can be daunting to come up with a good cost estimate.
-Let’s take a look a the various factors that influence the cost of SAP translation.
+But since translation is often a great unknown (since it is not part of most SAP projects) it can be daunting to come up with a good cost estimate.
+Let’s take a look at the various factors that influence the cost of SAP translation.

 Complexity and Footprint

 Translation costs depend on the size of your SAP implementation, as well as on its complexity (that is on how much custom functionality you have added).
 The fact is, smaller SAP translation projects can cost less than 10 percent of big ones – and every translation project is different.
 For the purpose of translating, you can gauge the size and footprint of your SAP implementation by looking at the number of systems and the number of SAP modules that require translation.

 The complexity of your implementation is most easily estimated by how long ago your organization first implemented SAP.
 If you have recently done a greenfield SAP S/4HANA implementation or you are in the midst of one, you’re in luck: It’s very likely you were able to leverage a lot of standard SAP processes and were able to keep custom code to a minimum.
 But the older your SAP implementation is, the more likely it is that there will be large numbers of Z transactions and programs.
 And more custom code means more custom user interfaces, which means more translatable texts.